The screen doesn't turn off during a call when you hold the phone close to your face

 - There may be other causes for the sensor not working as intended.

 Try these methods one after the other.
-Verify after each method whether the problem was solved, before trying the next one.
+Verify whether the problem was solved after each method before trying the next one.

 - Make sure to remove the transparent film that covers the touchscreen when you first buy it.
 This film typically has a protruding tab.

-- Check that any protective film that your device uses, has the holes for the proximity sensor and the front camera in the correct positions.
+- Check that any protective film your device uses has the holes for the proximity sensor and the front camera in the correct positions.
 The sensor is placed at the top of the device above the screen.
 To verify the exact location of the proximity sensor for your Xperia model.
 Manuals are posted on your model support page.
 You can view an illustration of the device and the main hardware parts in the Getting started chapter under Overview.
-If you can't verify that the protection film is correctly fitted, remove it.
+Remove the protection film if you can't verify that it is correctly fitted.

 - Clean the proximity sensor.

 - Remove any case or cover you use with your phone.